firebrandmedia/gbradhopkins.com/_posts/2016-09-29-switching-to-jekyll-from-ee.md

 ## Code

 Here is the template that I used to export all of my entries from EECMS to an HTML file.
 This file exports each entry as a field in a table.
+Because most of my entries were old and no longer relevant, I am using this as more of a time capsule so that in the future I can look back at what I wrote.

 ```
 <?php